-Definitions of HMOs
+Categories of HMOs

-In general terms a property is a HMO if it is occupied by persons who do not form a single household and who share one or more basic facility; personal washing, WC or cooking facilities.
-This includes houses and self-contained flats.
-Section 254 of the Housing Act 2004 defines the meaning of "house in multiple occupation" in detail.
+A property is a HMO if it is occupied by 3 or more persons who do not form a single household and who share one or more basic amenity, for example; bath/ shower room, WC or cooking facilities.
+Section 254 of the Housing Act 2004 defines the meaning of, 'House in Multiple Occupation', in detail.